top of page

 Full-Length Bio:

-While pursuing his Doctorate at Indiana University's Jacobs School of Music, he built a substantial presence in the competitive field; the previous seasons have been immensely successful for Dominic, having earned gold medal and first prize in the 68th Wideman International Piano Concerto Competition, as well as first prize at the National finals of the Music Teachers National Association's Young Artist Competition, sponsored by Steinway and Sons.
-Dominic also was recognized as a semi-finalist in the Chopin Foundation of the United States' 2020 Competition, as well as a quarter-finalist in the Hastings International Concerto Competition, competing on scholarship after being selected as one of the top three North American candidates.
-In the 2022-23 season, Dominic was Awarded ‘Honorable Mention’ and ‘Special Judges’ Prize’ at the Indianapolis Matinee Musicale Piano Competition, Second Prize in the National Society of Arts and Letters’ Scholarship Competition, advancing to the national finals in Chicago, IL where he was awarded the Robert Milton and Joanne-Dingwell Hanson Prize and Bronze Medal.
+While pursuing his graduate work at Indiana University's Jacobs School of Music, Dominic built a substantial presence in the competitive field, having won the gold medal and first prize in the 68th Wideman International Piano Concerto Competition, as well as first prize at the National finals of the Music Teachers National Association's Young Artist Competition, sponsored by Steinway and Sons.
+Dominic also was awarded as a semi-finalist in the Chopin Foundation of the United States' 2020 Competition, as well as a quarterfinalist in the Hastings International Concerto Competition, competing on scholarship after being selected as one of the top three North American candidates.
+In the 2022-23 season, Dominic was Awarded ‘Honorable Mention’ and ‘Special Judges’ Prize’ at the Indianapolis Matinee Musicale Piano Competition, Second Prize in the National Society of Arts and Letters’ Scholarship Competition, advancing to the national finals in Chicago, IL where he won the Robert Milton and Joanne-Dingwell Hanson Prize and Bronze Medal.

-As a guest artist and featured soloist, Dominic enjoyed immensely successful debuts as featured soloist with the Shreveport Symphony and Symphony New Hampshire, performing the first two piano concerti of Sergei Rachmaninoff.
+As a guest artist, Dominic enjoyed immensely successful debuts as featured soloist with the Shreveport Symphony and Symphony New Hampshire, performing the first two piano concerti of Sergei Rachmaninoff.
 His playing was reviewed as 'breathtaking', 'electric', and 'incredible.'
-In 2021, he performed two concerts with The Villages Philharmonic Orchestra, presenting Beethoven's Third Piano Concerto in the Sharon L. Morse Performing Arts Center.
-Furthermore, he appeared on the Texas Street Arts Series, as well as two 'Chopin for All' concerts sponsored by the Chopin Foundation of the United States.
+He also performed two concerts with The Villages Philharmonic Orchestra, presenting Beethoven's Third Piano Concerto in the Sharon L. Morse Performing Arts Center, which was reviewed as “an extraordinary talent… enhanced by passion and an exacting technique.”
+Furthermore, he appeared on the Texas Street Arts Series in Louisiana, as well as two 'Chopin for All' concerts sponsored by the Chopin Foundation of the United States.
 During the pandemic, Dominic appeared on two virtual concert series, presenting innovative programming and lectures on the ‘Empowered Musician’ and ‘5pm’ concert series, as well as speaking on podcasts and interviews.
 An enthusiastic recitalist and educator, Dominic frequently returns home to Florida to perform concerts in a community outreach capacity, having delivered engaging lectures and promoting an accessible approach to fine art for students and audiences alike.

-In 2022, Dominic gave a benefit concert in Port St. Joe, FL, playing to raise money for an anti-hunger fund and giving the public world premiere of ‘Four Reflections’, an award-winning major work by composer and friend Benjamin Rieke.
-Also a seasoned chamber musician, Dominic performed two recitals with the Terre Haute Symphony's Concertmaster and internationally renowned violinist Elina Rubio.
-As an educator, Dominic has also appeared as a guest lecturer at the Jacobs School of Music, being invited to perform and speak about the music of Chopin in undergraduate-level seminars for three consecutive years.
+Last concert season, Dominic gave a benefit concert in Port St. Joe, FL, playing to raise money for an anti-hunger fund and giving the public world premiere of ‘Four Reflections’, an award-winning major work by composer and friend Benjamin Rieke.
+As an educator, Dominic has also appeared as a guest lecturer at the Jacobs School of Music, being invited to perform and speak about the music of Chopin in undergraduate-level seminars for three years.
+This year, Dominic was invited to return to Indiana University as a guest artist, performing Bohuslav Martinů's First Piano Concerto with the Ballet Company in the Musical Arts Center.

 Dominic was inspired to pursue music professionally in the summer of 2010 while attending a pre-college festival at Florida State University.
-He completed his undergraduate studies there under the tutelage of Dr. Read Gainsford in 2016.
-Seeking to further his education, Dominic graduated summa cum laude with a Masters of Music in piano from Indiana University's Jacobs School of Music in the Spring of 2018 studying under now deceased legendary pedagogue Dr. Karen Shaw.
-He is now all-but-dissertation at Indiana University’s comprehensive doctoral program, where he completed coursework under internationally acclaimed concert pianist Roberto Plano.
-In addition to completing his doctoral studies, Dominic served for two years in the United States Army as a Specialist in the 100th Army Band, stationed at Ft.
-Knox, Kentucky.
+To that end, he completed his Bachelor of Music in Piano Performance under the tutelage of Dr. Read Gainsford.
+Dominic earned his Master of Music in piano from Indiana University's Jacobs School of Music under the now-deceased legendary pedagogue Dr. Karen Shaw.
+Dominic completed his doctoral coursework under internationally acclaimed concert pianist Roberto Plano and graduated in the fall of 2023.
+While completing his doctoral studies, Dominic served for two years in the United States Army as a Specialist in the 100th Army Band, stationed at Ft.
+Knox, Kentucky, before successfully auditioning for the President’s Own and transferring to the Marine Corps.

-As a teacher, Dominic also maintains a successful studio, having prepared students for winning auditions at the Jacobs School of Music, The Peabody Institute at Johns Hopkins, The Cincinnati College Conservatory of Music, The San Francisco Conservatory, the Hochschule für Musik und Theater München, as well as pre-college programs such as Indiana University's Summer Piano Academy.
-Since relocating to Washington D.C., he was appointed as a faculty member in the National Conservatory of Arts' piano department.
+As a teacher, Dominic also maintains a successful studio, having prepared students for winning auditions at Indiana University’s Jacobs School of Music, The Peabody Institute at Johns Hopkins, The Cincinnati College Conservatory of Music, The San Francisco Conservatory, the Hochschule für Musik und Theater München, as well as pre-college programs such as Indiana University's Summer Piano Academy.

 In addition to his primary teachers, Dominic would like to extend special gratitude for mentorship from Alexander Gavrylyuk and André Watts.